What is a Data Lake?

 Hadoop Data Lakes Architecture

 We have singled out illustrating Hadoop data lake infrastructure as an example.
-Some of the data lake architecture providers use a Hadoop-based data management platform consisting of one or more Hadoop clusters.
+Some data lake architecture providers use a Hadoop-based data management platform consisting of one or more Hadoop clusters.
 Hadoop uses a cluster of distributed servers for data storage.
 The Hadoop ecosystem comprises three main core elements: